 Don’t suffer in silence!
 If you haven’t done much in the way of exercise for a while, the thought of dusting off those trainers may seem pretty daunting.
 But never fear; whatever your goals, we’re here to help.
 At Optimi, we’re a team of clinicians and scientists who specialise in restoring and optimising physical health.
 No matter the time or the place, with Optimi you have expert advice at your fingertips.
 If you don’t know where to start, Optimi can provide you with personalised exercise and rehabilitation plans and can even help you track your progress to keep you motivated.
-The most important thing is to start nice and slow and build gradually at a pace that works for you.

 Hopefully you now have a better understanding of knee osteoarthritis and a new found confidence in our bodies amazing ability to heal and adapt.
 It’s never too late to turn things around and stop letting knee pain dictate what you can and can’t do.